andrewvenson/repoReadmeGen/README.md

 # repoReadmeGen

-Cli application that enables the ability to generate a README.md depending on the information you feed it; Along with the option of creating a repository with README.md attached.
+Cli application that enables the ability to generate a README.md depending on the information you feed it; Along with the option of creating a repository with generated README.md attached.

 ## Table of Contents